 - To be seriously considered, international medical graduates must have an exceptional medical school record and have received the kinds of prizes, medals or awards that are given to the very top students.
 In most cases they will also have a strong record of accomplishment in research, or prior residency training in pediatrics, or both.

-- International applicants should be ECFMG certified by November 20, 2020, our application deadline and must be ECFMG certified by the completion of interviews on Jan 26, 2021 or they will not be considered by the selection committee.
-In rare cases an exception will be made for candidates who will graduate at the end of the calendar year and cannot apply for ECFMG certification until they have graduated.
-In these cases the applicant must obtain the approval of Dr. Lux and must pass all ECFMG examinations by Jan 10th.
+- International applicants should be ECFMG certified by October 31, 2021, our application deadline and must be ECFMG certified by the completion of interviews on Jan 18, 2022 or they will not be considered by the selection committee.
+In rare cases an exception will be made for candidates who will graduate at the end of the academic year and cannot apply for ECFMG certification until they have graduated.
+In these cases the applicant must obtain the approval of Dr. Lux and must pass all ECFMG examinations by January 18, 2022.
 This includes USMLE Step 1 and Step 2 Clinical Knowledge test.

 - USMLE scores must be above 210 on the first attempt and ideally should be above 230.